LitiumAB/Education/Developer Education/Bookstore/Test project/README.md

 1. On the docs site there is an example class called _SolutionTests_, add this to the test project
 1. Run all tests in SolutionTests to verify that they are green and the setup is working

-## Additional tests
+## Test the author service decorator

 1. Add the class `AuthorServiceRatingsDecoratorTests` to the test project
     1. Add a test that verifies that the decorator adds ratings to book titles according to the logic you implemented in the [Author service decorator](../Author%20service%20decorator) task
     1. A finished example is avaliable in the _Resources_-folder
-1. When you try to run your test after adding a reference to the _Litium.Accelerator_ project your will likely get the error described in the _Troubleshooting_-section on the unit test page on docs
+1. When you try to run your test after adding a reference to the _Litium.Accelerator_ project your will get the error described in the _Troubleshooting_-section on the unit test page on docs:
-    1. The easiest solution to get these classes here is to install the full Litium web-release, install the nuget package `Litium.Web.Setup.Complete` in the test project
+    ```
+    System.Exception
+    The project require references that are missing: Litium.Web.Abstractions require a reference to Litium.Web.Application, Litium.Web.Administration.Abstractions require a reference to Litium.Web.Administration.Application.
+    ```
+    To solve this issue just add the missing Nuget-references:
+    ```
+    install-package Litium.Web.Application
+    install-package Litium.Web.Administration.Application
+    ```
+1. The next issue you might run into is:
+    ```
+    Field with type 'FilterFields' does not match any field metadata.
+    ```
+    If you get this error just add a reference to the `Litium.Accelerator.FieldTypes`-project in the solution
 1. Run your tests again and verify that they execute properly

 > Tip: To enable logging in test project make sure NLog.config in the root of the test project is set to _copy to output directory_ on build, also note log file path will be relative to the **/bin** directory of the testproject.